AlexAlexandreAlves/AlexAlexandreAlves/README.md

 ## A little bit about me:

-- :mortar_board: Graduated in Analysis and Development Systems.
+- :mortar_board: Graduated and background in Analysis and Development Systems.
-- 🤖 I'm certificated by AWS and QA concepts.
+- 🤖 Certificated by AWS and by CTFL.
+- ♾️ Devops process Enthusiast
-- 👾 I'm curious about new technologies, frameworks and tools and I always in search of knowledge.
+- 👾 Curious about new technologies, frameworks and tools.
+-

 #